skippernl/Fortigate2Excel/README.md

 Usage .\Fortigate2Excel Configfile
 .\fortigate2Excel c:\forticonfig\config.conf

-Foreach section that is found a new Tab will be created.
+For each section that is found a new Tab will be created.
 It is VDOM aware.